 Homeownership has been framed as “The American Dream,” but it’s not the best fit for everyone.
 In fact, there are more people renting today than at any point in the previous 50 years!
-While there’s no definitive answer for choosing between renting or buying a home, there is a ‘right for you’ answer.
+While there’s no definitive answer for choosing between renting vs buying a home, there is a ‘right for you’ answer.

 If you’re deciding between the two options, here are a few questions you should ask yourself.